 Mudita Bhandari’s practice is informed by the idea of space and dimension.
-She is interested in exploring the fluidity of various dimensions and the multiplicity of layers within the structure of existence, whether tangible or intangible, visible or invisible, known or unknown, resting in the ideas of non-dual despite the duality.
+She is interested in exploring the fluidity of various dimensions and the multiplicity of layers within the structure of existence, whether tangible or intangible, visible or invisible, known or unknown, resting on the ideas of non-dual despite the duality.

 After receiving her BFA in ceramics from Kala Bhawan, Vishva Bharati University, Santiniketan in 1998, Mudita went on to study MFA from the Faculty of Fine Arts, MS University, Vadodara in 2000.
 She later joined the Faculty of Fine Arts, M.S.
-University to teach ceramic as a Teaching Assistant for two years before she moved back to her hometown and set up her studio.
+University to teach ceramics as a Teaching Assistant for two years before she moved back to her hometown and set up her studio.

-A member of the International Academy of Ceramics, Geneva, Mudita is a recipient of National Scholarship and Lalit Kala Scholarship by the Government of India.
+A member of the International Academy of Ceramics, Geneva, Mudita is a recipient of a National Scholarship and Lalit Kala Scholarship from the Government of India.
 She has exhibited widely and has been part of various residencies and symposiums nationally and internationally.
 Her works are in collection with Bharat Bhawan, Bhopal, Ceramic Center, Vadodara, ASNA Karachi, Pakistan, Mark Rothko Art Center, Latvia, Mehmet Nuri Gocen Foundation of Culture, Education and Art, Turkey, on display at the Indian Pavilion, Fule International Ceramic Art Museums China, and other private collectors.

 Mudita works from her studio in Indore, India.